Table of Contents

 You worked hard your entire life and are finally ready to sit back, relax and live off your retirement savings.
 But before you go looking for the perfect beach chair, it might be worth reviewing your investment strategy.

 Why?
 Because investing after retirement has important differences from investing when you were working.
-These strategies could help keep your golden years ... well, "golden."
+These strategies could help keep your golden years.

 Investing After Retirement: The Whys & Hows

 Once you retire, it could be a good idea to be more conservative with your savings.
 But what does this actually mean?
-One strategy is to keep more of your savings in places that don't have the potential to lose money (like banks) and invest less in assets that can lose value (like stocks).
+One strategy is to keep more of your savings in places that have less potential to lose money and invest less in assets with higher risks.
 After all, if the market were to go down after you retire, you likely wouldn't have as much time to recover — and you wouldn't be earning a paycheck to replace your lost savings.

 But that doesn't necessarily mean you have to stop investing altogether.
-Retirements are getting longer and longer, and it's not unreasonable to think your savings may need to last 30 years or more.
-And while safe assets like cash and bank certificates of deposit (CDs) don't lose money, they don't usually earn much interest either.
+Retirements are getting longer and longer — in fact, 50.3% of U.S. adults age 55 and older are now retired (as of the third quarter of 2021), according to a Pew Research Center analysis.
+So it’s not unreasonable to think your savings may need to last 30 years or more.
+And while assets like cash and bank certificates of deposit (CDs) have less risk, they don't usually earn much interest either.
 You may still want high-growth potential to build up enough for the future.

-Investing after retirement could also help you keep up with inflation.
-Stocks and mutual funds offer a chance for greater reward consistent with greater exposure to volatility risk and potential loss, helping your savings keep up with rising prices.
+Investing after retirement could also help you keep up with inflation, which has been relatively steep lately.
+For the 12 months ended September 2022, the annual U.S. inflation rate was 8.2%, according to the U.S. Bureau of Labor Statistics.
+Stocks and mutual funds offer a chance for greater reward consistent with greater exposure to volatility risk and possible loss, potentially helping your savings keep up with rising prices.
 But if you only hold money in the bank, where it might not grow as quickly, inflation could chip away at your spending power.
 Investing could also help grow your disposable income, giving you more money for fun goals like taking vacations, giving money to charity or leaving an inheritance for your family.
+Keep in mind that investing involves risk and your investment may be worth less when redeemed.

 The Balancing Act

-A balanced retirement portfolio might include a mix of safe assets that don't lose money, as well as high-earning but riskier assets.
-Safe assets are things like bank CDs, bonds, money market accounts and annuities.
+A balanced retirement portfolio might include a mix of safe assets that are less risky, as well as high-earning but riskier assets.
+Assets with lower levels of risk may include bank CDs, investment grade bonds, money market accounts and fixed annuities.
 Riskier, long-term assets could include stocks, mutual funds and perhaps real estate.

 Timing Is Everything

 To help increase the chances your savings will last, you might consider timing any withdrawals with the performance of your investments.
-When your investments do well, that could be the ideal time to take out extra to go on vacation, renovate your house or make a donation to charity.
+Depending on your goals and financial situation, that could be the ideal time to take out extra to go on vacation, renovate your house or make a donation to charity.

 During market downturns, on the other hand, consider cutting back on nonessential spending.
 This way you could avoid selling assets when they're at a low price.
 You could get more out of your withdrawals by cashing out when the market is up.